 If you don’t have a rubber band, hold your hands in front of you and let them drop slowly downward.
 Your thumbs are also an excellent tool for gently massaging the palms of your hands.

-Takeaway: Your anxiety will never leave you, but it will improve with practice.
+Takeaway: Your anxiety will never leave you, but it will improve with practice

 By working on your stress management skills and taking charge of your emotions, you’ll be able to reduce the amount of anxiety in your life.
 It’s a process that will definitely take some time, so don’t feel discouraged if you cannot see immediate results.
 If you don’t find something that clicks for you, just try something new until you find it.
-Fortunately, there are a lot of YouTube video ideas for meditation that can help you.
-Simply do your research and you will find one.

 Yoga is one way to stay calm and live a full life.
-Yoga isn’t just about the poses; it’s a subtle art of living that can help anyone with anxiety, stress, or depression.
+Yoga isn’t just about the poses.
+It’s a subtle art of living that can help anyone with anxiety, stress, or depression.
 Frustrations, anger, and irritability are signs of being out of balance.
 So turn your life around now and start connecting yourself to yoga.